jeremycoder/nuxt-iam-docs/src/guide/4-features.md

 ## Admin token management

 A user with admin access can also remove individual refresh tokens from users.
 Removing a refresh token means that that user will not be able to have their tokens automatically refreshed and will need to log in once their access token expires.
 A user with admin access can also remove all refresh tokens.
 This is considered a safety measure.
 Removing all refresh tokens will force **every user in the system** to reauthenticated (login) once their access token expires.
 Access tokens last only 15 minutes.

+## TypeScript

+Most of Nuxt IAM is written in TypeScript.
+The Vue components are mostly written in JavaScript.

+## Bootstrap

+Nuxt IAM uses [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) CSS framework, and some other lower versions of Bootstrap for its frontend needs.
+You don't have to use Bootstrap.
+You're welcome to use any CSS framework you need.
+Nuxt IAM may change to another CSS framework in the future.

+Bootstrap was chosen because most of it can be run from a simple CDN call.
+All pages or components that run Bootstrap call it on the page alone.
+The CSS framework is not added in the Node modules so that it does not intefere with other frameworks you may want to use such as Tailwind.

+Calling Bootstrap from each page is not the most efficient way of using a CSS framework, but it allows Nuxt IAM to remain isolated from the rest of your app, and not interfere with already installed CSS frameworks you may have.